Case Studies (Reducing Environmental Burden)

 Use of "Green Curtains"

-As part of its electric power conservation efforts, the MHIR has created heat–insulating "green curtains" of vegetation on the exterior of its head office building as well as of its information center building.
+As part of its electric power conservation efforts, the MHIR has created heat–insulating "green curtains" of vegetation on the exterior of its head office building.

 Environmentally Friendly Gifts